Waukegan, Illinois: Transportation

-Marina provides services and facilities for recreational boaters.

-Industrial port provides access for 90–100 large shipping vessels yearly.
-Companies with cargo facilities at the port currently include Gold Bond Building Products (capacity for 100,000 tons of gypsum), LaFarge Corp (12 cement silos), and St Mary's Cement Co (2 cement silos).
+Waukegan has a port district that operates the city harbor and regional airport.
+Waukegan Harbor has a recreational marina and an industrial port, which provides access for 90–100 large shipping vessels yearly.
+Companies with cargo facilities at the port include Gold Bond Building Products (capacity for 100,000 tons of gypsum), LaFarge Corp (12 cement silos), and St Mary's Cement Co (two cement silos).